codebuds33/generate-ts-bundle/README.md

 This bundle provides three configurable parameters with default values:

 - namespace: The PHP namespace for your entities.
 Default value is 'App\Entity\'.
+- interface_output_directory: The directory where the generated TypeScript interface files will be stored.
+Default value is '%kernel.project_dir%/assets/interfaces'.
-- output_directory: The directory where the generated TypeScript files will be stored.
+- type_output_directory: The directory where the generated TypeScript type files will be stored.
 Default value is '%kernel.project_dir%/assets/types'.
 - input_directory: The directory containing the PHP files that will be used for TypeScript generation.
 Default value is '%kernel.project_dir%/src/Entity'.

 You can overwrite these default configurations by creating a YAML file named inside your config directory: